Cleary Gottlieb has been advancing the development of in-house e-discovery capabilities in the United States and Europe

-We use a high-tech approach to discovery.
-For more than a decade, we have been working with and developing Artificial Intelligence (AI) tools and processes for discovery matters.
+We use a high-tech approach to discovery, working with and developing artificial intelligence (AI) tools and processes for discovery matters.
 Our capabilities on this score go beyond simply deploying off-the-shelf technology.
 We work closely with top technology vendors to adapt their products and processes to meet our clients’ needs—whether those are quickly finding key evidence in a critical internal investigation, gaining litigation advantage over an adversary, designing a defensible investigation plan for regulators worldwide or reviewing contracts in an M&A matter.